elusivecodes/FyreDateTime/README.md

 **Is Leap Year?**

-Return *true* if the year is a leap year.
+Determine whether the year is a leap year.

 ```php
 $isLeapYear = $dateTime->isLeapYear();